hemisemidemipresent/btd6-modding-tutorial/README.md

 **IMPORTANT: BloonsTD6_Mod_Helper.dll and Gurren_core.dll need to be in the Mods directory at all times, never remove or disable them**

-if you get the MSVCP140.dll was not found error then download visual c++ from the official microsoft website.
+now launch the game to see if it works. if you get the MSVCP140.dll was not found error then download visual c++ from the official microsoft website.

 # Loading Mods